 The Derwent is an extremely spacious property that has been converted from a hotel/pub into a fabulous self catering venue.
 Retaining many original features, the recent conversion provides an amazing venue for groups to experience exclusive use of their own hotel with a pub as the central focal point.
-The Derwent is perfect for friends, families, stag and hen weekends and offers a totally different unique concept for any special celebration.
+The Derwent is perfect for friends and families and offers a totally different unique concept for any special celebration.

 The impressive renovation provides you with 16 boutique style bedrooms (with flexible bed options) with plenty of brand new en suites and shared bathrooms.

 The downstairs main social area flows from room to room with two lounge areas, a fully equipped fitted kitchen stocked with everything you need to self cater for large groups.
-We know that one of the most important aspect of a group booking is to be able to comfortably dine and socialise together, we can offer a spacious dining room with the bar area of the former pub, so you can stock the bar as you wish and play landlord/landlady.
+We know that one of the most important aspect of a group booking is to be able to comfortably dine and socialise together, we can offer a spacious dining room with the bar area of the former pub still in tact to give it that added pub feel.

 For your entertainment we have added a games room with pool table, table football and dart board.
 Outside there is a patio with BBQ area and a private garden.